 Your air conditioner uses refrigerant to absorb latent heat found in indoor air and transport that heat outdoors.
-The compressor plays a major role in the air conditioning process by compressing and circulating the refrigerant through the condenser and other parts of the A/C system.
+The compressor plays a major role in the air conditioning process by compressing and circulating the refrigerant through the condenser and other parts of the AC system.
 This entire process, or “cooling cycle,” occurs while the compressor is turned on.

-On a moderately hot day, most air conditioning systems will undergo three cooling cycles per hour, with each cycle lasting approximately 10 minutes.
+On a moderately hot day, most air conditioning systems will undergo three cooling cycles per hour, each lasting approximately 10 minutes.
 This means the compressor will run for 10 minutes, stop for 10 minutes, and repeat the cycle two more times during a single hour.

 Short cycling happens when the cooling cycle becomes much shorter than the usual 10 minutes, causing the compressor to turn on and off more often than usual.
 This excessive stopping and starting adds wear on the compressor while robbing your home of its cooling comfort.

-What Causes Short Cycling
+What Causes Your AC to Short Cycle

 How to Stop and Prevent Short Cycling

 Fortunately, there are plenty of ways you can put an end to your air conditioner’s short cycling issues: